saicaca/fuwari/src/content/posts/covuni-experienc-draft.md

 We satisfied the requirements by creating a 2D platformer where every level fits in one screen.
 The theme of `Continuous Change` was incorporated by changing the player character and their abilities every few seconds.

-The name we decided for the game was `Fractured Elements`.
+We named the game `Fractured Elements`.
 It's available to download at [itch.io](https://pawarherschel.itch.io/fractured-elements), and the source code is available on [GitHub](https://github.com/pawarherschel/CovUniGJ2024).